Detailed Bio

 When Dennis was younger and performing out as a musician he was always told by both his parents that they did not approve of his wanting to do music for a living.
 Consequentially, he had to work hard to win their favor.
 But what earned their respect was what he accomplished in the world of business not music.
 Like many others in the arts, a pattern was set for life: the hyphenated life of business and music.

 The nightlife saw him playing at times, CLANDESTINELY.
 Why?
 Because among the types of music Dennis enjoyed playing was BLUES MUSIC.
 Among the PEOPLE he enjoyed playing with were BLUESMEN.
-Interest in what is commonly called “AMERICA’S ORIGINAL MUSIC” was NOT AS ACCEPTED THEN, AS IT IS NOW.
+Interest in what is commonly called “AMERICA’S ORIGINAL MUSIC” was NOT AS ACCEPTED THEN … AS IT BECAME LATER.
 His parents joined the bandwagon, but not as readily as he would have liked.
 Sadly, his late father never took Dennis up on his invitations to come and hear him play.
 It seemed PROVIDENTIAL that a BLUESMAN, (B.B.
-KING) offered “to play a second-father role to you”, (and for these past nearly 50 years, Poppa BB has).
+KING) offered “to play a second-father role to Dennis”, (and for 50 years, Poppa BB did … up and until his passing in 2015).

 Dennis Gets to Try His Hand at Composing Stage Music for “Ruling Passion – A Musical Comedy About Richard III”